nkent23/convention-room-calculator/README.md

 ## 📋 Complete Convention Planning Workflow

 ### Step-by-Step Process
-1. **Configure Convention**: Set days, time slots, and available rooms
+1. **Configure Convention**: Set basic days, time slots, and available rooms
+2. **Customize Daily Configuration** (Optional): Use "Configure" button to set per-day time slots, room availability, and session capacity
-2. **Customize Room Names**: Use "Manage Rooms" to replace generic room numbers with actual venue names
+3. **Customize Room Names**: Use "Manage Rooms" to replace generic room numbers with actual venue names
+4. **Customize Labels** (Optional): Use "Customize Labels" and "Customize Names" to replace generic time slot and session names with meaningful titles
-3. **Build Leadership Database**: Use "Manage Moderators" and "Manage Chairs" to create rosters of potential session leadership
+5. **Build Leadership Database**: Use "Manage Moderators" and "Manage Chairs" to create rosters of potential session leadership
-4. **Add Papers**: Use "Manage Papers" to add individual paper details
+6. **Add Papers**: Use "Manage Papers" to add individual paper details
-5. **Calculate Schedule**: Generate the basic session structure
+7. **Calculate Schedule**: Generate the basic session structure based on daily configurations
-6. **Assign Papers**: Use "Assign Papers to Sessions" for detailed assignment
+8. **Assign Papers**: Use "Assign Papers to Sessions" for detailed assignment
-7. **Assign Leadership**: Click individual sessions to select moderators and chairs from dropdowns or enter custom ones
+9. **Assign Leadership**: Click individual sessions to select moderators and chairs from dropdowns or enter custom ones
-8. **Review Schedule**: View assigned papers, leadership, and room assignments in the detailed breakdown
+10. **Review Schedule**: View assigned papers, leadership, and room assignments in the detailed breakdown with custom names
-9. **Export Results**: Generate comprehensive PDF with all assignments, leadership, and custom room names
+11. **Export Results**: Generate comprehensive PDF with all assignments, leadership, custom room names, custom time slot labels, and session names

 ### Assignment Features
 - **Drag-and-Drop Interface**: Intuitive paper assignment to sessions